 You must have the Gnome libxml2 library (http://xmlsoft.org/) installed in order to build Aegis.
 Please install the xml2 library version 1.8.17 or later.
 You do not have to install the rest of Gnome, the library can be used on its own.
-If you are using a package based install, you will need the libxml2-devel or libxml2-devel or libxml2-devel package in addition to the libxml2 package.
+If you are using a package based install, you will need the libxml2-devel or libxml2-dev package in addition to the libxml2 package.